-Here is a list of some of the alterations and deletions made at various points between the scripting stage to the finished film.
+This page details some of the alterations and deletions made at various points between the scripting stage to the finished film.
 This only covers specific sequences or shots of merit, as opposed to accounting for every last frame.
 Screenshots from each sequence have been included where footage has been released.
-Some of the script excerpts have been edited down just to the important parts to shorten them, you can read the shooting script in full via the link of the synopsis page.
+Some of the script excerpts further down have been edited down just to the important parts to shorten them, you can read the shooting script in full via the link of the synopsis page.

 Greg Nicotero's behind the scenes camcorder footage